-1.5 Water Feature Minimum ER Width Notes Reservoirs & Regulated Lakes 30 m from right of way or easement boundary A regulated lake is a lake where water levels are established to a predetermined elevation and actively managed through use of a licensing requirement (e.g. to numn water into the water body) Lake (natural & controlled) 30 m from natural boundary On controlled lakes, 30 m from sill elevation of licensed control structure.
+Water Feature Minimum ER Width Notes Reservoirs & Regulated Lakes 30 m from right of way or easement boundary A regulated lake is a lake where water levels are established to a predetermined elevation and actively managed through use of a licensing requirement (e.g. to pump water into the water body).
+Lake (natural & controlled) 30 m from natural boundary On controlled lakes, 30 m from sill elevation of licensed control structure.
 Swamp/wetland Variable, include wet meadow Wet meadow zone can be extensive in some situations, and in these instances zone the ER should be wide enough to preserve ecological function.
-Large River (≥ 15m width) 30+ m See additional requirements for hazardous lands.
+Large River ( $\geq 15$ m width) 30+ m See additional requirements for hazardous lands.
 Small River/Large Steam (6-15 m) 15 m See additional requirements for hazardous lands.
 Medium Stream (3 - 6 m) 10 m See additional requirements for hazardous lands.
-Small Stream (≤ 3 m) 6 m See additional requirements for hazardous lands.
+Small Stream ( $\leq 3 \text{ m}$ ) 6 m See additional requirements for hazardous lands.
 Ephemeral watercourse (no defined channel) 0 m Use bylaw to regulate tree cutting within a defined distance from feature to maintain riparian vegetation and drainage.
-Braided Stream 10 m from outside boundary of active floodway Sustainable Resource Development views the term "s wamp" to mean any area with hydrolog Sustainable Resource Development views the term "swamp" to mean any area with hydrological conditions of sufficient duration to have developed saturated soils and hydrophytic vegetation (i.e. wetlands or peatlands).
-In addition to the recommended ER width for the wat er feature itself, associated landscape f In addition to the recommended ER width for the water feature itself, associated landscape features may require the ER width to be modified to factor in additional inherent hazards to development development.
+Braided Stream 10 m from outside boundary of active floodway gical conditions of sufficient duration to have developed saturated soils and hydrophytic

+Sustainable Resource Development views the term "swamp" to mean any area with hydrological conditions of sufficient duration to have developed saturated soils and hydrophytic vegetation (i.e. wetlands or peatlands).

+$^{2}$ In addition to the recommended ER width for the water feature itself, associated landscape features may require the ER width to be modified to factor in additional inherent hazards to development.